Welcome to TheatreBooks

 In this book, Patsy Rodenburg expounds on her theory of the Three Circles of Energy.
 She believes that everyone is born with a vital presence, and with this text you will learn to remember and channel positive energy into every aspect of your life.
 The charisma you see shimmering around a famous actor is tangible - you have the potential to be that energized.
 Hardcover, 276 pp. $27.50.

-The Actor, Image and ActionThe Actor, Image and Action: Acting and cognitive neuroscience
+The Actor, Image and ActionThe Actor, Image and Action: Acting and Cognitive Neuroscience

 Rhonda Blair

 In The Actor, Image and Action, Rhonda Blair combines recent devlopments in scientic thinking with a brilliant reassessment of both the practice and theory of acting to look at how imagination, emotion, memory, physicality and reason are inseparable in the brain's structure and function, and their importance to an actor's engagement with a role.
 In doing so she provides the latest step in Stanislavski's attempts to 'reach the unconscious by conscious means.'
-Softcover, 138 pp. $49.95.
+Softcover, 138 pp. $39.95.

 The Actor's Art and Craft: William Esper teaches The Meisner Technique The Actor's Art and Craft: William Esper teaches The Meisner Technique